d2l-ai/d2l-en/chapter_computer-vision/kaggle-gluon-dog.md

 ## Define the Model

 The data set for this competition is a subset of the ImageNet data set.
-Therefore, we can use the approach discussed in the ["Fine Tuning"](fine-tuning.md) section to select a model pre-trained on the entire ImageNet data set and use it to extract image features to be input in the custom small-scale output network.
+Therefore, we can use the approach discussed in :numref:`chapter_fine_tuning` to select a model pre-trained on the entire ImageNet data set and use it to extract image features to be input in the custom small-scale output network.
 Gluon provides a wide range of pre-trained models.
 Here, we will use the pre-trained ResNet-34 model.
 Because the competition data set is a subset of the pre-training data set, we simply reuse the input of the pre-trained model's output layer, i.e. the extracted features.
 Then, we can replace the original output layer with a small custom output network that can be trained, such as two fully connected layers in a series.
-Different from the experiment in the ["Fine Tuning"](fine-tuning.md) section, here, we do not retrain the pre-trained model used for feature extraction.
+Different from the experiment in :numref:`chapter_fine_tuning`, here, we do not retrain the pre-trained model used for feature extraction.
 This reduces the training time and the memory required to store model parameter gradients.

 You must note that, during image augmentation, we use the mean values and standard deviations of the three RGB channels for the entire ImageNet data set for normalization.
 This is consistent with the normalization of the pre-trained model.